nicogigi92/my-netflix/README.md

 __my-netflix__

 Here is my docker and traefik config files.
-They allow to run a seedbox on a remote server, with an emby app to watch your content remotely.
+They enable to run a seedbox on a remote server, with an emby app to watch your content remotely.

 * My config :
   Debian 9.0